My Path to College Policies and Procedures

 Administration and Training

-The College’s Title IX Coordinator is responsible for overseeing the administration of the College’s Policy Against Non-Title IX Sexual Misconduct, Relationship Violence, and Stalking and its Policy Against Non-Title IX Sexual Harassment.
+The College’s Director of Diversity, Equity and Inclusion and Title IX Coordinator is responsible for overseeing the administration of the College’s Policy Against Non-Title IX Sexual Misconduct, Relationship Violence, and Stalking and its Policy Against Non-Title IX Sexual Harassment.
 Training regarding both policies, and the College’s response to reports made pursuant to these policies.
 Allegations of sexual misconduct, relationship violence, and stalking will also be reported to the Director of Public Safety when required.Where to Report Prohibited Conduct

 Individuals may report conduct prohibited by the Policy to the following offices or departments: